ishitasr76/comp423-course-notes/docs/tutorials/rust-setup.md

 ```bash
 git push --set-upstream origin main
 ```
+!!! note
     All the changes you have made so far should now be pushed up to remote repository and you can see this commit on GitHub as well.

 ## **Set up the Development Environemnt**
 ### Step 1: Add Development Container Configuration